itmat/CAMPAREE/README.md

 ## Packaged Software

-CAMPAREE includes (in the third_party_software/ directory) binary executables from the following pieces of software.
+CAMPAREE includes (in the 'third_party_software' directory) binary executables from the following pieces of software.
 Please cite the listed papers when using CAMPAREE.

 - STAR
     * Version: 2.5.2a